alisrour97/px4_rover_boat/README.md

 ```
 git clone https://github.com/alisrour97/px4_jet_ski.git --recursive
 ```
-The **--recursive** flag is required to fetch all of the PX4 submodules.
+The **--recursive** flag is required to fetch all of the PX4 messages or other submodules if any.

 ### 3) Clone PX4 firmware